efguydan/Spotify-Stats/README.md

 ### High Level TODOS
 - [ ] System Architecture with MVI
 - [ ] Dependency Injection with Hilt
-- [ ] User Interface using Jetpack Compose
+- [x] User Interface using Jetpack Compose

 ### Lower Level TODOS
 *Will fill in as they come up*

+### Libraries Used
+- Compose
+- Timber
+- Accompanist

+### Libraries still to integrate
+- Jetpack Datastore
+- RxJava
+- Hilt
+- Retrofit

 ## Code Formatting
 Code Formatting is done with the gradle spotless plugin, using [ktlint](https://github.com/pinterest/ktlint) as the linter.
 Other settings for the plugin can be configured in [spotless.gradle](spotless.gradle).
 To format code, run